ozgurseker/blog/coding-stuff/blogpostGPT.md

 ```

 After getting our document as a string, now we can create a query by using this string and the question we have.
-In the function below, we create our input for chat gpt.
+In the function below, we create our input for chatgpt.
 You can modify it for your purpose.
-Our first argument is a string contains the document and the second one is the question we want chatgpt to answer by using the first argument.
+Our first argument is a string containing the document and the second one is the question we want chatgpt to answer by using the first argument.

 ```python
 def query_for_document(text_doc, question):